 Just keep in mind that even in Mexico, the more desirable and well-known the area is, the less likely you’ll actually be on the beach for that price.
 A lot of Americans and Canadians bought real estate in Mexico during the pandemic years.
 People wanted to migrate away from cold places when they started working from home and there was a big housing bubble causing people to make far more profit from something they sold than they would have during normal times.

-In a place like Mazatlan, for instance, you can find a 1BR condo in centro for that price or a 2BR one that’s a 15-minute walk from the Golden Zone.
+In some spots you can find a 1BR condo in a Mexican neighborhood in town for that price or a 2BR one that’s a 15-minute walk from the coast.
 It’s tough to find one where you’ve got an unobstructed view of the water for that price though.
 You’ll probably need to spend closer to $200K for an oceanfront condo.

 Remember though that if you can find a beach lot for $50K or less, which you can still do in many of the places listed above, you can probably build a not-too-extravagant beach house for less than $50K yourself and you’re all in for under 100 grand.
 Building costs are quite reasonable in Mexico, all made from concrete, cinderblocks, and brick, and it’s inexpensive to get custom tile work done.
 This lot that’s just an hour from San Diego in Baja Norte is going for $47K.